Planting New Countryside Hedges

 Plant spacing.
 6 plants per metre in a staggered double row 40cm apart (as required by BN11) is unnecessarily dense planting.
 Earlier Stewardship specifications were for 4 plants per metre and these were fine, why increase the density of planting and immediately add 50% to your costs?
 The thickness of a hedge is determined by its management, not by the density of planting.
 As a nurseryman I would always like to see more hedging planted, but I would prefer the result to be longer hedges not more densely planted hedges.

-As every grower knows a densely planted crop produces thinner, less branchy plants.
+As every grower knows a densely planted crop produces thinner, weaker plants.
 Wider spacing encourages stronger growth with more flowering and fruiting.
 The main objective of new countryside hedges is to produce flowers and berries for wildlife, not stock proof barriers as in the past, so hedges should be planted at wider spacing to achieve this.
-With careful protection and management the spacing can be safely reduced to 2 plants per metre and still produce the thick wide hedge desired by Stewardship.

 Hedge protection.
 A newly planted hedge must be kept clear of competing vegetation for the first 2 years of its life to enable it to establish quickly.
 This can be done with a strip of mulch on organic farms but otherwise the only practical way is by herbicide spraying after planting.
 To do this the hedge plants must be guarded to protect them from the herbicide spray.
 The guards will also protect the young plants from rabbit, hare and vole damage.